Ankit5580/random-password-generator/README.md

 if normal circumstances, the user can select from lower case letter , Upper case letter, numbers and special character to be added into the password string randomly.

-note: I have used VSCode IDE but you can use any IDE's of your preference.
+note: I have used VSCode IDE but you can use any IDEs of your preference.

                                                 !!
 THANKYOU FOR VISTING !!